P.O. Box 208042, CH-272B

 Routinely consult with referring providers and medical teams on in-house and outside imaging studies and procedures

-Participate on multidisciplinary pediatric clinical conferences, including: oncology, child protection, vascular anomalies, and fetal care.
+Participate on multidisciplinary pediatric clinical conferences, including: oncology, child protection, and fetal care.

 Provide 24/7 clinical subspecialty on-call coverage at YNHCH Vet radiology equipment and supplies for pediatric use at YNHCH Serve on professional organizations devising clinical practice guidelines and standards for pediatric imaging that are followed nationally

 The research and scholarly contributions of the Pediatric Radiology section involve mainly the imaging of the pediatric chest, abdomen, and limbs.
 These are fields that, although exciting, historically have attracted relatively few investigators and little funding.
 Consequently, discoveries in these areas usually lag their adult counterparts.
 The sectional endeavors aim to narrow that gap, taking advantage of the cutting-edge equipment available at Yale Diagnostic Radiology.

 Faculty in the section of Pediatric Radiology steadily author both in-house and multicentric review articles and hypothesis-driven studies that are presented at national and international radiology conferences, and published in prime radiology journals.
 They also mentor medical students, residents and fellows in research and scholarly projects.

 Faculty from the Pediatric Radiology section direct the imaging components of nationwide multicenter trials, devising the imaging protocol implemented at multiple sites, training offsite radiologists/imaging technologists, ensuring the quality of the images, and heading criterion-standard adjudication committees.